 You probably don’t follow Lady Gaga on Twitter, but you can probably guess that she has millions of followers.
 What’s surprising, perhaps, is how many people hang on the word of seemingly average folks.

-Eva Gutowski, for example, seems like any other millennial who likes to make videos about beauty and fashion—until you learn she’s amassed eight million subscribers to her YouTube channel and has five million Instagram followers.
+Eva Gutowski, for example, seems like any other millennial who likes to make videos about beauty and fashion—until you learn she’s amassed almost nine million subscribers to her YouTube channel and has five million Instagram followers.
 So popular is she with her followers that she landed a deal with Proactiv and became the face of Wallflower Jeans.

 Brands are falling over themselves to enlist these so-called “influencers.”
 Many of these “average folks,” primarily young people, are earning six figures to talk about video games or gadgets they think are cool.
 According to analysts, influencer marketing is rapidly replacing traditional advertising in social media.